GHHag/gobware/README.md

 # gobware

-Gobware is a powerful software package implemented in GO, designed to simplify and enhance web development tasks.
-It provides a comprehensive set of tools and functionalities to strengthen the security and access control of web applications.
+Gobware is a software package implemented in GO, designed to simplify and enhance web development tasks.
+It provides a set of tools and functionalities to strengthen the security and access control of web applications.

 Features
 1. Web Token Security